 On Sri Lanka’s South Coast you can’t avoid seeing sandy beaches.

 From Yala to Galle: South Coast beach

-Sri Lanka’s South Coast is made of beaches, white (or reddish) sand and green palms.
+Sri Lanka’s South Coast really is made of beaches, white (or reddish) sand and green palms.
 That’s what we saw most.
 Beautiful beaches that for us Europeans look like a paradise.